 Walk All Over Cancer

-Well, based on the average person’s stride it’s 5 miles (or 8 km).
+Based on the average person’s stride it’s 5 miles (or 8 km).
 You’ll have pelted through 150 miles by the end of the month - about the distance from London to Manchester (Or Paris to Brussels if you want to be all continental).

-Don’t fret if you have an off day.
+Don’t panic if you have an off day.
 You could always make the steps up on a nice weekend walk with the family – or just put in a bit of extra effort and make up the numbers across the next week.

 Doing the distance will make a huge difference to your physical health and how you feel:

 Even moderate exercise can build stamina, burn excess calories, give you a healthier heart and protect you against a range of diseases including cancer.

 Walking is a great way to stay fit - an average 45 year old weighing 11 stone will burn 400 calories with 10,000 steps of brisk walking.

 However you decide to get active, it’s also a surefire way to make you feel like a winner.
 As well as causing mood-lifting chemical changes in the brain, you’ll enjoy a sense of greater self-esteem, self-control and the ability to rise to a challenge.

 Once you’re signed up, there are plenty of great ways to fundraise:

 • Share your Online Fundraising page with friends and family via email, Facebook or Twitter to let them know you are taking on the Walk All Over Cancer challenge.